 Execute Ideas That Conform To UX Principles

 Oftentimes, app user interface design is part of a much larger goal: providing the best User Experience (UX) you can offer.
-Thus, your designs should conform to basic UX design principles as well.
+Thus, your designs should conform to basic UX design do’s and don’ts and principles as well.
 To start, study design trends that receive good reviews because of their intuitive designs.
 While it’s recommended to let your style and branding take over to stand out and be unique, don’t overdo it.
 Look out for simple details that might mislead your objects like mismatched icons, images with the wrong captions, and dead links.
 This is also applicable to functions that aren’t necessarily performed through buttons, such as pinch-to-zoom, double tapping, and scrolling.

 Establish A Visual Hierarchy

 Designers need to segregate the app’s content into different segments.
 This is why having the appropriate menus, categories, and subcategories, among others, is crucial.
 When designing apps that are text-heavy, focus on readability.
 This way, your app user interface design can clearly convey the message you want to get across.
 Usually, more important elements are either isolated or made bigger to give them more importance.
 While it may be tempting to emphasize everything, highlighting too many words, topics, or ideas can actually have the opposite effect.
 Doing so may confuse your users—so stick to emphasizing only those with the highest priority.

 Set subheadings and other supporting details to a slightly smaller font size that’s still slightly bigger than your body text.
 Finally, choose a standard font size for the remaining majority of your text.
 However, avoid making any of your text too small.
 When your content isn’t easily readable, your readers may not put in the effort to read it at all.